toolisticon/aptk/README.md

     // get all enclosed elements annotated with Deprecated annotation List<? extends Element> enclosedElements = ElementUtils.AccessEnclosedElements.getEnclosedElementsWithAllAnnotationsOf(element,Deprecated.class);

-This is are just a few examples of the provided tools.
+These are just a few examples of the provided tools.
 Please check the javadoc for more information.

-## Criteria Matching, validation and filtering of Elements with CoreMatchers and fluent API
+## Characteristic matching, validation and filtering of Elements with CoreMatchers and fluent API

-Matchers can be used to check if an Element matches a specific criteria.
+The framework provides a set of CoreMatchers that can be used to check if an Element matches a specific characteristic.

-Validation will check for a combination of multiple criteria.
+Those CoreMatchers can also be used for validation - validators allow you to check if an element matches none, one, at least one or all of the passed characeristics.

-Filters will filter a List of Elements by specific criteria.
+Additionally the CoreMatchers can be used to filter a List of Elements by specific characeristics.

-Examples:
+The framework provides a _FluentElementValidator_ and a _FluentElementFilter_ class that allow you to combine multiple filters and validations by providing a simple and powerfull fluent api.

+Please check following examples:

     List<Element> elements = new ArrayList<Element>();